Pence flouts Mayo Clinic policy on masks - which is to wear one - Local News 8

 But he was mask-less as he thanked workers, conferred with hospital administrators and spoke with a Mayo Clinic employee who was donating plasma after being diagnosed with Covid-19 at the end of March.

-Pence’s office didn’t immediately respond to questions about the lack of mask.
+“As vice president of the United States I’m tested for the coronavirus on a regular basis, and everyone who is around me is tested for the coronavirus,” he said, citing guidelines from the US Centers for Disease Control and Prevention that indicate wearing a mask can prevent those who have the virus from spreading it unwittingly.

+“Since I don’t have the coronavirus, I thought it’d be a good opportunity for me to be here, to be able to speak to these researchers these incredible health care personnel and look them in the eye and say thank you,” he said.

-In an update its website on April 13, the clinic said it was requiring “all patients and visitors to wear a face covering or mask to help slow the spread of COVID-19.”
+In an update its website on April 13, the Mayo Clinic said it was requiring “all patients and visitors to wear a face covering or mask to help slow the spread of COVID-19.”
+It did not distinguish between visitors who had been tested for coronavirus and those who hadn’t.

 “Patients and visitors are asked to bring their own face covering or mask to wear.
 If a patient or visitor does not have a mask, Mayo Clinic will provide one,” the website reads.

 The guidance is based on recommendations from the Trump administration.
-The US Centers for Disease Control and Prevention recommended in early April that Americans consider wearing face coverings when in public to help prevent the virus spread from asymptomatic carriers.
+The CDC recommended in early April that Americans consider wearing face coverings when in public to help prevent the virus spread from asymptomatic carriers.
 For roughly the past month, Pence has been getting tested weekly for the virus.

 In announcing the new guidance, however, President Donald Trump repeatedly highlighted the recommendations weren’t mandatory.
 And he said he would not partake.

-Note: This story was updated Wednesday with additional reporting.